Steven-Vasquez/ULingual/credentials/README.md

         mysql -u root -p
     This will prompt you to enter a password, for this user its Bobby2480.

-    2.)To access from grander scale via adminAccess1, type the following commands. mysql -h <instance ip> -u adminAccess1 -p
-    This wil prompt you to enter a password, for this adminAccess1 its Csc64805!

     You should now be able to reach the mysql access part within the instance.
     If you run,
         show databases;